Each day customers interact with your business. These interactions can cause challenges for your team.

 You might find it helpful to take notes while they explain the issue.

 Consider sharing the problem with a teammate.
+A second opinion could help you solve the issue quickly.

 Even the best companies get calls from angry customers.